-The PAGE READ command requires a 24-bit address consisting of 6 dummy bits followed by a 18-bit block/page address.
+The PAGE READ command requires a 24-bit address consisting of 8 dummy bits followed by a 16-bit block/page address.
 After the block/page addresses are registered, the device starts the transfer from the main array to the cache register, and is busy for tR time.
 During this time, the GET FEATURE (0Fh) command can be issued to monitor the status of the operation.
 Following a status of successful completion, the RANDOM DATA READ (03h or 0Bh) command must be issued in order to read the data out of the cache.
-The RANDOM DATA READ command requires 3 dummy bits, followed by a 1-bit plane select address and a 12-bit column address for the starting byte address.
-The starting byte address can be 1 to 2176.
+The RANDOM DATA READ command requires 3~4 dummy bits, followed by a 12-bit column address for the starting byte address.
+The starting byte address can be 0 to 2111.
 The Quad Enable bit (QE) of feature (B0[0]) must be set to enable the read from cache x4 command

-See Figure 3.5, 3.6, 3.7, 3.8.
+Refer to Figure 3.5, 3.6, 3.7, 3.8.